 To be human is to need others, and this is no flaw or weakness.

 I am a licensed clinical psychologist, and I have had a passion for helping couples since I began my graduate training.
 I completed both my undergraduate and graduate PhD work at Michigan State University, and I did my predoctoral clinical internship at Pine Rest Christian Mental Health Services.
 After receiving my PhD in 2013, I worked at Pine Rest’s Northeast Clinic where I did both individual and couples therapy.
 In 2015, I started at Grand Valley State University (GVSU) as a professor in the Psychology Department.
 I love working at GVSU, because I am able to serve in a variety of roles that I value including teaching, mentoring students, and conducting research on couples dynamics.
 Since I began my job at GVSU, I have also maintained a small practice one day per week at Pine Rest.
-In 2019, I founded “Resilient Relationships” and moved into my own private practice in Grand Rapids, Michigan.
+In 2019, I founded “Resilient Relationships” and moved into my own private practice in Grand Rapids, Michigan where I continue to work with only four to five couples each week.

 As a couples therapist, I am committed to using evidence-based therapeutic techniques and working with a wide range of couples.
 My approach involves developing a strong relationship with each couple I work with based on trust, support, empathy, and validation.
 I will challenge and encourage each partner to stretch their thinking, beliefs, and understanding of one another.